Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Non-Universal Covariance Samplers

 is also a circular sparse ruler.
-Moreover, since $\Delta(\csr)\subset \Delta_\csrm(\csr)$ for any $\csr\subset\intset{0}{\csrm-1}$, a \emph{linear} sparse ruler is also a \emph{circular} sparse ruler.
-Hence, the length of a \emph{minimal} circular sparse ruler can never be greater than the length of a \emph{minimal} linear sparse ruler.
+Moreover, since $\Delta(\csr)\subset \Delta_\csrm(\csr)$ for any $\csr\subset\intset{0}{\csrm-1}$, any \emph{linear} sparse ruler is also a \emph{circular} sparse ruler.
+Hence, the cardinality of a \emph{minimal} circular sparse ruler can never be greater than the cardinality of a \emph{minimal} linear sparse ruler if both have the same length.
 It is possible to go even further by noting that any length-$\lfloor \frac{\csrm}{2}\rfloor$ linear sparse ruler is also a length-$(\csrm-1)$ circular sparse ruler.
 For example, Fig. \ref{fig:csrb} shows a length-20 circular sparse ruler constructed with a length-10 \emph{linear} sparse ruler.
-From this observation and \eqref{eq:ubi}, we obtain:
+From this observation and \eqref{eq:ubi}, we obtain